55

 Leoville Poyferre 2020 97p

 Tasted in December 2022.
 64% Cabernet Sauvignon, 31% Merlot, 3% Cabernet Franc, and 2% Petit Verdot.
 13.5% alcohol.
-It is a perfect mix of 2018's concentration, multiple layers, and 2019's creaminess, elegance, and finesse.
-An intense nose of blackcurrants and sweet tobacco garnished with black truffle.
-It is dense with plenty of black fruit and fat tannin, complexity, and a long finish.
+It is a perfect mix of 2018's concentration and multiple layers and 2019's creaminess, elegance, and finesse.
+An intense nose of blackcurrants and sweet tobacco, garnished with black truffle.
+It is dense, with plenty of black fruit, fat tannins, complexity, and a long finish.
 Modern style but not too trendy.
 This wine is simply enthralling!

 Leoville Poyferre 2019 (barrel sample) 95-96p

 Tasted in June 2020.
 67% Cabernet Sauvignon + 27% Merlot + 3% Petit Verdot + 2% Cabernet Franc, 14.18% alcohol, 80% new oak.
 Modern style means more "attacking" fruit and tannin.
-Aromatic nose of crushed blackcurrants, splendidly constructed with creamy fruit and sweet tannin, energetic, great complexity, and excellent persistent finish.
-You can always rely on this property - it's stable and makes excellent wines.
+Aromatic nose of crushed blackcurrants, splendidly constructed with creamy fruit and sweet tannin, energetic, with great complexity, and with an excellent, persistent finish.
+You can always rely on this property—it's consistent and makes excellent wines.

 Leoville Poyferre 2018 96-97p

 Tasted twice - last time in December 2020.
 Consistent notes.
-62% Cabernet Sauvignon, 33% Merlot, 3% C. Franc, and 2% Petit Verdot.
-I was enjoying a nose that was very dense, with intense notes of blackcurrants and tobacco leaves.
+62% Cabernet Sauvignon, 33% Merlot, 3% Cabernet Franc, and 2% Petit Verdot.
+I was enjoying dense aromas with intense notes of blackcurrants and tobacco leaves.
 Exquisitely concentrated and multilayered, with plenty of black fruit and fat tannin, great depth, complexity, and length, firm structure, and a long finish.
 This wine is truly sublime.

 Leoville Poyferre 2016 95+p